jbakse/compform_site/content/noise/index.md

 ### Sketch

 This week, focus on using the `noise()` function.
 Use `noise()` in a variety of ways.
 Use 1D, 2D, and 3D noise.
-Try using high, mid, and low frequency noise.
+Try using high-, mid-, and low-frequency noise.
 Try using noise to control different things: position, size, color, rotation, etc. Think about tile graphics, `random()`, and parameters while you work.
 Consider combining these concepts with `noise()`.

 ### Challenge: Treasure Map